saenuma/lyrics818/README.md

 # lyrics818

-Lyrics818 generates a lyric video in its own format.
+Lyrics818 generates a lyric video in mp4 format.

 The lyric video would have a single background.
 It expects the lyric file, fonts, background.